 Health Indicator Report of Seat Belts: Safety Restraint Use

 As part of the Behavioral Risk Factor Surveillance Survey, Utah adults were asked about their seat belt use when driving or riding in a car.
-In 2017, '''95.7%''' of Utah participants reported that they '''always or nearly always use seat belts'''.
-The remaining 4.3% of respondents stated that they used seat belts only sometimes, seldom, or never.
-These rates have remained steady since 2010.
+In 2018, '''95.0%''' of Utah participants reported that they '''always or nearly always use seat belts'''.

 NotesAge-adjusted to U.S. 2000 standard population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health